vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 ### meta.allowPoliticalOrReligiousUsage

-A flag that permits to use this model in political or religious contents.
+A flag that permits use of the model in political or religious content.

 - Type: `boolean`
 - Required: No, default: `false`

 ### meta.allowAntisocialOrHateUsage

-A flag that permits to use this model in contents contain anti-social activities or hate speeches.
+A flag that permits use of this model in content that contains anti-social activities or hate speech.

 - Type: `boolean`
 - Required: No, default: `false`

 ### meta.creditNotation

-An option that requires to display the credit of this model.
+An option that requires displaying the credit of this model.

 When the property is `required`, users of the model must show the credit of the model.
 When the property is `unnecessary`, users of the model do not have to show the credit of the model.